rananna/back-to-the-future-timecircuits/readme.md

 <p align="center">
   <img src="webui.png" alt="Web UI Screenshot" width="800">
 </p>
-*This is a placeholder image.
-Replace `webui.png` with an actual screenshot of the Web UI.*
+*[Image: A screenshot of the web interface showing the three time circuit displays and various settings tabs.]*

 * **Three-Row BTTF Display Layout**: Three full rows of displays work in concert to show the iconic time circuits panel.
     * **Destination Time**: Shows the present time/date in a user-selected timezone, with a configurable destination year.